JFRego/http-https-configs/http-https nginx.md

         apt install nginx -y

-- get yours certificates signed as server type and then place;
+- get your certificates signed as server type and then place;

         .crt file in /etc/ssl/certs
         .key file in /etc/ssl/private